Curriculum-Adapted Robust Reinforcement Learning for UAV Deconfliction in Adversarial Environments: Introduction

-{Fig. \ref{figure1_schematic} describes the proposed framework which consists in the following four main steps,} \begin{itemize} \item \textbf{Step 1: Training the DDPG policy} The policy network, $\pi_{\theta}$, is trained using the DDPG algorithm to establish a baseline policy. \item \textbf{Step 2: Obtain action robust policies} Action-robust policies are derived by training multiple agent and adversarial policies, introducing perturbations in the overall action space.
+{Figure \ref{figure1_schematic} describes the proposed framework which consists in the following four main steps,} \begin{itemize} \item \textbf{Step 1: Training the DDPG policy} The policy network, $\pi_{\theta}$, is trained using the DDPG algorithm to establish a baseline policy. \item \textbf{Step 2: Obtain action robust policies} Action-robust policies are derived by training multiple agent and adversarial policies, introducing perturbations in the overall action space.
 The optimal $\alpha$ is selected based on minimizing catastrophic forgetting in policies that result from adversarial attacks.
 Furthermore, expert data are extracted from the most robust policies that are vulnerable to adversarial attacks of lower intensity. \item \textbf{Step 3: Generating adversarial observations} Adversarial perturbations are generated using the actor policies $\pi_{\theta}$ from the DDPG.
-These perturbations are designed to exclude redundant states, thus mitigating policy overfitting and enhancing adversarial robustness. \item \textbf{Step 4: Action robust policy adaptation for antifragility} The critic component of the robust RL framework is adapted using iteratively updated expert data using a curriculum of adversarial states of increasing strength. \end{itemize} In order to develop the above scheme, first we consider the UAV deconfliction for UTM environment as explained in the next section.
+These perturbations are designed to exclude redundant states, thus mitigating policy overfitting and enhancing adversarial robustness. \item \textbf{Step 4: Action robust policy adaptation} The critic component of the robust RL framework is adapted using expert data updated iteratively under a curriculum of adversarial states with progressively increasing intensity. \end{itemize} In order to develop the above scheme, first we consider the UAV deconfliction for UTM environment as explained in the next section.